The Fundamentals of Information Management was the title of a presentation I gave to various audiences at Microsoft Corp. in 2014 and 2015.

 Compare Gödel's statement about logic to the following statements by Werner Sombart about double-entry bookkeeping:

 Double-entry bookkeeping came from the same spirit which produced the systems of Galileo and Newton, and the subject matter of modern physics and chemistry.

 Double-entry bookkeeping is based on ... the basic principle of quantification which has delivered up to us all the wonders of nature, and which appeared here for the first time in human history in all its clarity."
 (1919)

 Sombart and others have been sharply criticized for supposedly overstating the nature and significance of double-entry bookkeeping.
-But that was before anyone recognized its congruence with classical logic – notwithstanding Sombart's claims quoted above, which is understandable, since relational bookkeeping was practiced for more than half a millennium before modern classical logic was developed.
-Sombart did not reveal that he recognized any connection – but it is very clear that Gödel and Sombart were talking about the same thing.
+But that was before anyone recognized its congruence with classical logic – notwithstanding Sombart's claims quoted above.
+Sombart may not have fully recognized the connection himself, but it is very clear that he and Gödel were talking about the same thing.
 With this new understanding it is hardly possible to overstate the significance of relational bookkeeping.
 It represents the ultimate intersection of theory and practice – the ne plus ultra of practical application emerging from the pre-primordial fabric of the cosmos; with obedience to the same principles of natural logic underlying not only the behavior of matter and energy, but our ability to contemplate and manipulate them.

 Sombart goes even further and suggests a spiritual connection:

 ...we cannot regard double-entry bookkeeping without wonder and astonishment, as being one of the most artistic representations of the fantastic spiritual richness of European man".

 Along those lines the following excerpt shows that people have recognized the significance of logic in our relationship with the universe for a very long time:

 John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God